Publishing Registry

 Using tar Command

-cd /path/to/registries
+cd /path/to/registries/my-tool

 # Verify package contents

-tar -tzf my-tool-1.0.0.tar.gz
+tar -tzf ../my-tool-1.0.0.tar.gz

-# my-tool/registry.json
+# ./

-# my-tool/templates/src/config.ts
+# ./registry.json

 # ...Package Structure Requirements